noizu-labs/advanced_elixir_scaffolding/README.md

 Where the methods ref and sref convert any participating objects into {:ref, Module, id} and "ref.module.id" format respectively;  record and record! expand a reference into whatever format is used for db persistence (where options gives us a hook to dynamically adjust how records are converted to, for example, insert linked records if needed); and finally, where entity/2 and entity!/2 will insure our reference is in entity (struct) format.

 It is up to the library user to provide the defimpls needed to handle sref format strings "ref.type.identifier", along with defimpls for any structs and database classes used.
-Additionally it is up to the library user to ensure that their struct classes implement the Noizu.Scaffolding.EntityBehaviour and that their structs and persistence records provide defimpls of the EntityReferenceProtocl to allow their conversion into ref, sref, record and entity format.
+Additionally it is up to the library user to ensure that their struct classes implement the Noizu.AdvancedScaffolding.EntityBehaviour and that their structs and persistence records provide defimpls of the EntityReferenceProtocl to allow their conversion into ref, sref, record and entity format.

 ## AuditEngine

-The Noizu.Scaffolding.RepoBehaviour will automatically make auditing calls as records are accessed and modified.
+The Noizu.AdvancedScaffolding.RepoBehaviour will automatically make auditing calls as records are accessed and modified.
 This makes it very straight forward (provided an AuditEngine is defined) to generate robust audits of who has modified what and when.

 A possible implementation may look like the following mnesia table and defimpl.
 Note how the mnesia table is setup to allow us to easily search by entity, request token, time, or editor.

 ```
 defmodule YourProject.AuditEngine do
-  @behaviour Noizu.Scaffolding.AudingEngineBehaviour
+  @behaviour Noizu.AdvancedScaffolding.AudingEngineBehaviour

   def audit(event, details, entity, context, note \\ nil) do
     %MnesiaDb.AuditHistory{